msrsaditya/Local-Transfer/README.md

 # Benchmarks

-- One can consistently get >103 MBps under "ideal" conditions with these scripts on a gigabit network.
+- We can consistently get >103 MBps under "ideal" conditions with these scripts on a gigabit network.
 - This is >95% of iPerf3 speeds (106-108 MBps) on the same device under the same conditions.
 - This is >90% of modern ethernet speeds (110-115 MBps).
 - This is >82% of the theoretical maximum speeds (125 MBps) of the gigabit network itself.